How To Smoke Baked Potatoes

 Now we always seem to have issues coming up with side dishes the adults like that the kids will also eat!
 Since we tend to smoke everything under the sun it only made sense to make smoked baked potatoes right??
 The only problem I have right now is how did we wait this long to do baked potatoes this way??

-What You Need To Make Smoke Baked Potatoes:
+What You Need To Make Smoked Baked Potatoes:

 Wash and pat dry your potatoes, you will want to do this to make sure that you have removed all the dirt off of them.